 Completing your noninvasive prenatal test

-Professional organizations that help set testing guidelines, like American College of Obstetricians and Gynecologists (ACOG), recommend noninvasive prenatal tests for all pregnant women as part of routine prenatal care.
+Professional organizations that help set screening guidelines, like American College of Obstetricians and Gynecologists (ACOG), recommend noninvasive prenatal tests for all pregnant women as part of routine prenatal care.
 Rest assured, the process of screening with an NIPT is easy.
-According to Integrated Genetics, the provider of MaterniT® 21 PLUS, after your blood sample is sent to the lab results are typically returned in five days.
+According to Labcorp, the provider of MaterniT® 21 PLUS, after your blood sample is sent to the lab results are typically returned in five days.

 What happens if your results are positive?

 While positive results are rare, they indicate an increased risk of a baby born with a genetic disorder, yet screening tests are not diagnostic.
 Further confirmatory invasive procedures, such as chorionic villus sampling (CVS) or amniocentesis may be recommended.
 That’s why it’s beneficial to complete a non-invasive carrier screening and NIPT first.